jfvanreu/AWS-DataWarehouse/README.md

 For the transfers to succeed, we also need to ensure that the data types match or get converted as expected.

+### Using the Query Editor
+The Query Editor ended up being a great tool to test our various upsert queries before adding them to our script.

+### On Conflict doesn't exist in Redshift
+In Postgres, we can use the On Conflict keyword to handle cases where we have duplicated primary keys for example.
+On Conflict is not available in Redshift, so we had to come up with an alternative.

+<PRE><CODE>
+  user_table_insert = ("""INSERT INTO users (user_id, first_name, last_name, gender, level)
+                            SELECT DISTINCT userId, firstName, lastName, gender, level FROM staging_events
+                            WHERE page = 'NextSong' AND userId NOT IN (SELECT DISTINCT user_id FROM users);""")
+</CODE></PRE>

+In the situation above, we indicate that we will add records only if they are associated to a unique (not distinct) user_id.

 ## Accessing Data Warehouse via Tableau
 The main purpose of a data warehouse is to prepare data such that business analysts can analyze this data and extract insights from it.
 To verify that this would be possible, we decided to create a few work sheets in Tableau to visualize the data and combined them into a single dashboard.